-Promoting clinical trials during International Clinical Trials Day in May 2015 were (I to r) Prof. Ray McDermott (Board Member and in 2015 Cancer Trials Ireland's Clinical Lead and for a time interim CEO), Anne Cody (Head of Clinical and Applied Biomedical Research at the Health Research Board) and Evelyn O'Rourke (Board Member and patient advocate).
+Promoting clinical trials during International Clinical Trials Day in May 2015 were (I to r) Prof. Ray McDermott (Board Member and in 2015 Cancer Trials Ireland's Clinical Lead), Anne Cody (Head of Clinical and Applied Biomedical Research at the Health Research Board) and Evelyn O'Rourke (Board Member and patient advocate).